Skip to content

 It usually takes about 30 minutes to repair a chipped windscreen.

-You don’t have to take your car to a garage, the repair can be carried out at your home or office car park with a mobile repairer.
+You don’t have to take your car to a garage, the windscreen repair can be carried out at your home or office car park or even some supermarket car parks with a mobile repairer.

 How long does it take to replace a windscreen?

 A windscreen replacement could take an hour or more.
 If your car is fitted with safety features known as advanced driver assistance systems (ADAS) then the cameras and sensors fitted to the windscreen will need to be realigned.
-You’ll hear this referred to as ADAS calibration.
+You’ll hear this referred to as ADAS recalibration.
+This can take another 45 minutes.

 What causes a cracked or chipped windscreen?